 Did you know: When in nature the cockroach helps consume organic waste?

 5. Cockroaches are fast breeders

-A mother cockroach produces eggs which are protected in a capsule of her own making.
-One female cockroach can have from 6 to 40 eggs per capsule and can produce many capsules through their lifespan.
+A mother cockroach produces eggs that are protected in a capsule of her own making.
+One female cockroach can have from 6 to 40 eggs per capsule and can produce many capsules through its lifespan.
 Depending on the conditions of their habitat, a cockroach can take from 6 weeks to a couple of years to become an adult.

 Did you know: One female cockroach, along with her many offspring, can have up to 30,000 babies in just a year.